 Students may currently select from the fields of Physical Therapy, Occupational Therapy or Speech Language Pathology in the Master's degree program.
 Students enrolled in the program are expected to complete their Master's program in a three semester (Fall, Spring, and Summer) educational term, which will encompass intensive academic preparation, clinical skill training and observation experiences.
-The specific curriculum for all three 30-credit programs can be found here.
+The specific curriculum for all three 30-credit programs.

 Included in the DCHI program are 30+ hours of field work observations at many well-known health institutes and outpatient facilities in the state of Pennsylvania.
 Some of our partnerships include UPMC Hospitals, Allegheny Health Network, Children's Hospital, and The Children's Institute.
 Students get to observe many expert clinicians in the greater Pittsburgh region.

 The Institute is located on Duquesne University's beautiful city campus located in Pittsburgh, Pennsylvania.
 Classes, along with their corresponding labs, take place within Fisher, Rangos and Bayer Halls.
 Speech language pathology students have an opportunity to perform clinical components of their education through the University's outpatient SLP clinic.